Three-year program provides sustainability for arts organizations and collectives led by and serving people of color

 Thrive provides an unrestricted $10,000 grant for each of the three years, an opportunity to work on a capacity-building effort with a consultant (paid for by GCAC, up to $5,000) in year two, and the chance to mentor incoming Thrive organizations and receive a $5,000 stipend for their time in year three.

-The 2020 cohort – All People Arts, Maroon Arts Group and State of the Arts Productions – will be entering their final year of the Thrive grant, while the 2021 cohort of Thiossane Institute, Two Scoops National Performing Arts Center and Urban Strings Columbus starts their second year.
+The 2020 cohort included All People Arts, Maroon Arts Group and State of the Arts Productions, which have concluded the program.
+The 2021 cohort of Thiossane Institute, Two Scoops National Performing Arts Center and Urban Strings Columbus enters their final year, while the 2022 cohort of Black Women Rising Poetry Collective, Columbus Cultural Orchestra and Latino Arts for Humanity enters their second year.

 Mission of the Greater Columbus Arts Council: To support and advance the arts and cultural fabric of Columbus. www.gcac.org